 - Old or contaminated fuel

-With the engine running, use a scan tool or code reader to watch the cylinder misfire data.
+With the engine running, use an advanced scan tool or code reader to watch the cylinder misfire data.
 You’ll be able to see how many misfires are occurring in each cylinder.

 Once you know which cylinder you need to check, locate that cylinder.